simonesan-afk/CV-Praetorian-Guard/README.md

 5.  **📊 Review Report**
     The system will generate a detailed markdown report with a score, trust level, and tactical fixes.

+### Overview

+**PRAETOR v5.5** is an advanced System Prompt designed for Large Language Models (LLMs) like ChatGPT, Claude, or Gemini.

+Developed by Friulanika Corp., it acts as a heuristic engine to analyze the alignment between a **Curriculum Vitae (CV)** and a **Job Description (JD)**.
+Unlike standard AI summaries, PRAETOR uses a strict scoring logic, enforces privacy protocols, and applies anti-bias context to career gaps.
+(Keyword Visibility)
 ---

 ### Key Features